Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

 ## Test your Flow by using Interaction Panel

-Check if the Yes/No Intent feature works as expected via the Interaction Panel.
+Check if the Yes/No Intent feature works as expected via the [Interaction Panel](../../tools/interaction-panel/context.md):

 1. In the exciting Flow, open the Interaction Panel.
 2. Run a Flow.